ibm-cloud-docs/dr-automation-powervs/command-reference.md

 Use the {{site.data.keyword.DR_full}} to configure and automate disaster recovery solutions for the virtual servers that are running AIX, IBM i, or Linux(RHEL and SLES) workloads.

 ## Available Commands:
 {: #avalible-cmd}

+## Available Commands

-- `api-key` : Update the API key details for the specified DR automation service instance.
+`api-key`- Manage the API key for the Power DR Automation service instance.
-- `event` : Retrieve events generated during DR automation operations such as provisioning, ManageDR creation, image download, VM creation, orchestrator creation, and API key updates.
+`event`- View events generated during DR Automation operations such as provisioning, ManageDR creation, image download, virtual server creation, orchestrator cluster creation, and API key updates.
-- `grs-location-pairs` : Retrieve the GRS location pairs associated with the service instance based on managed VMs.
+`grs-location-pairs`- Retrieve the Global Replication Services (GRS) location pairs associated with the specified service instance based on managed VMs.
-- `locations` : Retrieve the list of disaster recovery locations available for the specified service instance.
+`locations`- List the available disaster recovery (DR) locations for the specified service instance.
-- `managed-vms` : Retrieve the list of virtual machines managed by the DR automation service.
+`managed-vms`- Retrieve the list of disaster recovery managed virtual machines for the specified service instance.
-- `summary` : Retrieve the DR summary, including orchestrator details, service details, and managed VM information.
+`summary`- Retrieve a consolidated disaster recovery summary for the service instance, including orchestrator details, service configuration, and managed VM information.
-- `machine-types` : Retrieve supported PowerVS machine types for deploying primary and standby orchestrators.
+`machine-types`- List the supported machine types available for disaster recovery for the specified primary and standby workspaces.
-- `powervs-workspaces` : Retrieve PowerVS workspaces for primary and standby orchestrators based on a location ID.
+`powervs-workspaces`- Retrieve the Power Virtual Server workspaces for the primary and standby orchestrators based on the specified location ID.
-- `create` : Deploy the primary orchestrator and optional standby orchestrator with the specified configuration.
+`create`- Create and deploy the orchestrator virtual machine in the specified workspace and configuration to manage disaster recovery.
-- `last-operation` : Retrieve the status of the last operation performed on the service instance.
+`last-operation`- Retrieve the status and details of the most recent operation performed on the specified service instance, such as provisioning, updating, or deprovisioning.

-## Api Key
+## Api key
 {: #power-hadr-api-key-cli}

-Manage apikey.
+Manage apikey

 ```sh
 ibmcloud power-hadr pdr api-key --help